Seifert hypersurfaces of 2-knots and Chern-Simons functional: Convergence theorem and Proof of main theorems

-where the constant $c$ depends only on a given metric $g_Y$ and $l$, $l$ is a positive integer greater $2$, and $p: Y^+_j\times I \to Y$ is the projection.
-Since $\cs_{Y, \pi_n}$ is non-degenerate, $a^j_n$ in \eqref{critical near} is unique up to gauge transformations.
+where the constant $c$ depends only on the metric $g_Y$ and $l$, which we take to be a positive integer greater $2$, and $p: Y^+_j\times I \to Y$ is the projection.
+Since $\cs_{Y, \pi_n}$ is non-degenerate, $c^j_n$ in \eqref{critical near} is unique up to gauge transformations.
 Note that if $n$ is large, then